abinit/abinit/doc/tutorial/rf1.md

-From these data, you can see that the 2DTE determined by the DFPT technique is in excellent agreement with the higher-order finite-difference values for the 2DTE, determined in the previous section: 5.007855 hartree from the energy differences, and 5.007852 hartree from the force differences.
+From these data, you can see that the 2DTE determined by the DFPT technique is in excellent agreement with the higher-order finite-difference values for the 2DTE, determined in the previous section: 5.007855 Hartree from the energy differences, and 5.007852 Hartree from the force differences.

 Now, you can read the remaining of the [[help:respfn#output|section 6.2]] of the respfn_help file.
 Then, you should also edit the trf1_3o_DDB file, and read the